asheeshjanghu/asheeshjanghu.github.io/index.md

 classes: wide
 ---

-Hi there, I'm a data scientist and this is my personal blog about `Data Science`.
+Hi there, I'm a backend engineer and this is my personal blog about `Backend Development`.
 I’m a former accountant who have found real passion and strength in data science and I've taught myself to become a data scientist without any related degrees.
 Here I share my own curriculum covering from the basics of computer science to the state-of-the-art machine learning techniques.
 Below are the materials I used to learn.
 Tutorials are available above.

 ## How I’ve taught myself